arc-eng/cli-demo/pr-description/README.md

 - 🛠️ Enforcing team/org guidelines is **tough**

 ## 🎯 Goal
-The goal of this demo is to show how PR Pilot can help you generate high-quality PR descriptions and titles by:
+The goal of this demo is to show how Arcane Engine can help you generate high-quality PR descriptions and titles by:
-- 🧠 **Analyzing the PR Content**: PR Pilot will analyze the changes in the PR to understand the context and purpose of the PR.
+- 🧠 **Analyzing the PR Content**: Arcane Engine will analyze the changes in the PR to understand the context and purpose of the PR.
-- 📝 **Generating Descriptions**: Based on the analysis, PR Pilot will generate a detailed description that includes relevant context and links to related issues or tickets.
+- 📝 **Generating Descriptions**: Based on the analysis, Arcane Engine will generate a detailed description that includes relevant context and links to related issues or tickets.
-- 📏 **Enforcing Rules and Guidelines**: PR Pilot will ensure that the description follows the team/org guidelines and includes all necessary information for reviewers.
+- 📏 **Enforcing Rules and Guidelines**: Arcane Engine will ensure that the description follows the team/org guidelines and includes all necessary information for reviewers.

 This not only **saves you a lot of time**, but can **improve the quality and clarity of your PRs**, making the review process smoother and more efficient.